 Nakajima, Yoshitaka.
 2003.
-Kōnai kōdō: hassei kikan no dōtai bunseki ni okeru chōonpu imējingu no yūyōsei [Inside the mouth: Using [sic.] of ultrasonography for analyzing dynamics of the speech organs].
-Onesei kenkyū [Journal of the Phonetic Society of Japan].
+Kōnai kōdō: hassei kikan no dōtai bunseki ni okeru chōonpu imējingu no yūyōsei [Inside the mouth: Using [sic] of ultrasonography for analyzing dynamics of the speech organs].
+Onsei kenkyū [Journal of the Phonetic Society of Japan] 23.
 55-66.

-- 15.7.4 No translation is required if the title contains a name, a Japanese word borrowed into English (animé, sushi), or a Japanese term readily familiar to the Japanese linguist (kanji, rendaku). - 15.7.5 If the title is not only in a different language, but also in a different script, it may be given in the original script, in addition to the transliteration (following it in round brackets).
-Likewise, it may be preferable to give the name of the author in the original script to help readers more accurately track down references:
+- 15.7.3 No translation is required if the title contains a name, a Japanese word borrowed into English (animé, sushi), or a Japanese term readily familiar to the Japanese linguist (kanji, rendaku). - 15.7.4 If the title is not only in a different language, but also in a different script, it may be given in the original script, in addition to the transliteration (following it in round brackets).
+Likewise, it may be preferable to give the name of the author in the original script to help readers more accurately track down references.
+Authors should be consistent in including or omitting original scripts for any given language: